lovetoys/lovetoys/README.md

 The engine is the most important part of our framework and the most frequently used interface.
 It contains all systems, entities, requirements and entitylists and manages them for you.

-#### Engine(master)
+#### Engine(rootEntity)

-- **master** (Boolean)
+- **rootEntity** (Boolean)

 Creates a new engine object.
-If master is `true` an entity will be created inside the engine.
+If the parameter is `true` a new rootEntity will be created inside the engine.
 This entity will be the parent of all entities, as long as they don't have a particular parent specified.

 #### Engine:getMaster()

-Returns the master entity, if it has been created during the engine's creation.
+Returns the rootEntity entity, if it has been created during the engine's creation.

 #### Engine:addSystem(system, type)